TheWizardNik/JDBSPostreSQL/README.md

 # JDBSPostreSQL
-Demo bank system with JDBS and PostreSQL.
+Demo pay system with JDBS and PostreSQL.
 You can send money and look at the changes

 Before the starting copy the file "database" and complete in PostreSQL console